-What does that mean for us?
-Well, in addition to making your lower legs look extra colourful, compression socks make blood flow more efficiently – it's the same reason people wear them during flights, to help prevent DVT (or deep vein thrombosis).
+How do compression socks work?
+Well, in addition to making your lower legs look extra colourful, compression socks make blood flow more efficiently – it's the same reason people wear them during flights to help prevent DVT (or deep vein thrombosis).

-Most socks apply what we call gradient pressure, which means less pressure is applied to the leg the higher up you get.
-However, because different people have different shaped legs and feet, as well as different levels of circulation, you need to look for socks that apply pressure at the right level, to the areas that are going to help you.
+Most socks apply gradient pressure, which means less pressure is applied to the leg the higher up you get.
+However, because different people have different shaped legs and feet, as well as different levels of circulation, you need to look for socks that apply pressure at the right level to the areas that are going to help you.

 It’s also worth thinking about thickness and how they’re going to feel in your running shoes.
 All the compression in the world won’t help you if you’ve got blisters because your shoe-sock combo has eaten up all the wiggle room for your toes.